Kolahzary/xcoins-code-review-refactor/README.md

 # Code Review/Refactor for XCoins

 This project should be refactored and made production-ready as a part of technical test for XCoins company.

 At first, I've checked the project and tried to understand it.
 It's a SIMPLE project which stores & retrieves some crypto-currency related data.

+## Instructions

+- Clone this repository
+- Create .env file and configure your mongodb url
+- Run `yarn` to install required packages
+- Run `yarn seed` to have seed the database
+- Run `yarn dev` to have a development preview of the project

 ## API List
 - `[GET] /api/favorite`